davismartens/ev/README.md

-# ev
+# ev | Lightweight agent eval CLI

-`ev` is an agent evaluation and prompt refinement tool designed to stress-test AI agents and make prompts more robust.
+`ev` is a lightweight and local agent eval and prompt refinemenet CLI, to stress-test AI agents and make prompts more robust.

 It does three main things: